2022 Investment Plan and Transport 2050: 10-Year Priorities

 • Thanks very much for the quick reply.
 Could you tell me which stations are the 6 chosen for washrooms?
 And given that it is in the 2022 investment plan, does that mean they will be constructed in 2022?
 I look forward to using at least some of them!

-Beth Hutchinson asked about 2 years ago
+Beth Hutchinson asked over 2 years ago

 The location of customer washrooms will be decided based on TransLink’s customer washroom policy: at high transfer volume locations, with long elapsed journey times and relatively evenly spaced on the regional Transit network.
 The project workplan and schedule is still being developed.